 For more creative play ideas… check out:

 For another take on creative play, visit my guest post on the Melissa & Doug blog all about handmade instruments!
-I think you’ll enjoy seeing how easily kids can make and play their own musical instruments.
+You’ll enjoy seeing how easily kids can make and play their own musical instruments.

 Disclosure: I have a material connection with Melissa & Doug as a compensated guest blogger.
 All opinions are my own.